You’ve been bitten by the bug. Ever since you started Brazilian Jiu Jitsu (BJJ), it’s all you think about.

 And when you move through many different positions, you condition your body to be resilient in unexpected situations.

-If you want to move with great ease and control on the mats–or in any other activity–Vitamin will help you do that, just like it helped Pierre.
+If you want to move with great ease and control on the mats–or in any other activity–Elements will hep you do that.

 Start Moving Better on the Mats (and Off!)

-With Vitamin, you’ll learn to move with better control, which will help you improve your BJJ technique (and more!).
+With Elements, you’ll learn to move with better control and mobility, which will help you improve your BJJ technique (and more!).